MicrosoftDocs/powerbi-docs/articles/powerbi-service-reports-see-data.md

 # Reveal the data behind the visual

 A Power BI visual is contructed using data from your datasets.
-If you're interested in seeing the behind-the-scenes data, Power BI lets you see both:

--   the data that is being used to create the visual, and
+If you're interested in seeing the behind-the-scenes data, Power BI lets you see  the data that is being used to create the visual.

--   the actual records (rows) that are being aggregated to create the visual.

 1. In Power BI, open a report in [Reading View](powerbi-service-open-a-report-in-reading-view.md) or [Editing View](powerbi-service-go-from-reading-view-to-editing-view.md), and select a visual.